- Introduces up-to-date electronics relevant to today's jobs

 - Roughly 40 kids have successfully created RoboPots at Skidompha Library in Damariscotta, where the program has been popular and has served about equal numbers of boys and girls.

-- At Bristol Consolidated School, science teacher Kevin Crafts and art teacher Andrea Cough are teaming up to guide all 81 fourth-eighth graders through RoboPots.
+- At Bristol Consolidated School, science teacher Kevin Crafts and art teacher Andrea Cough teamed up to guide all 81 fourth-eighth graders through RoboPots.
+You can see video of the students creating here.

 For more information on the RoboPots project, including how-to videos and a PDF of step-by-step instructions, click the Leaders' Info button.